kode4food/interpol/README.md

 </html>
 ```

-Eventually, you'll also be able to move them elsewhere and import them.
+Some day you'll also be able to move them elsewhere and import them.

 ## Current Status
 The project was just started, so there's still quite a bit to do.
 Check [the TODO document](doc/TODO.md) for an idea of what's to come.

 ## Installation
-A pre-built version of the parser is already included, but if you'd like to build it yourself then you can do so by issuing the following command from the package's top-level directory:
+A pre-built version of the parser is already included.
+If you'd like to build it yourself then you can do so by issuing the following command from the package's top-level directory:

 ```bash
 npm install && npm run-script build